aterleto/jedis/README.md

 The configuration above represents two example Redis deployments: `redis-east.example.com` and `redis-west.example.com`.

-You can use these configurations to create and configure a connection provide that supports failover.
+You can use these configurations to create and configure a connection provider that supports failover.

 ```java
 MultiClusterJedisClientConfig.Builder builder = new MultiClusterJedisClientConfig.Builder(clientConfigs);